Parliament passes Factoring Regulation (Amendment) Bill to help MSME sector | Business

 M Thambidurai of AIDMK supported the Bill and said the MSME sector is facing a lot of problems in getting finance and in selling their products.

-Replying to it, Sitharaman said, ''How this Bill has been worked out, presently there are only seven NBFCs which can extend factoring benefits to MSMEs.
+Replying to it, Sitharaman said, ''The way in which this Bill has been worked out, presently there are only seven NBFCs which can extend factoring benefits to MSMEs.
 After this amendment, we now will bring 9,000 NBFCs, all of whom can reach MSMEs.''
 Highlighting the role of MSMEs in India, she said their contribution to the GDP is very high.

-''They nearly contribute 40 percent of all exports also in the manufacturing sector.
-If they can access NBFCs, who can perform as a factoring third party as well, you can imagine the number of MSMEs getting direct benefits because of this,'' Sitharaman said and requested the members to support the Bill.
+''They nearly contribute 40 per cent of all exports also in the manufacturing sector.
+If they are able to access NBFCs, who can perform as a factoring third party as well, you can imagine the number of MSMEs getting direct benefits because of this,'' Sitharaman said and requested the members to support the Bill.

-After the Bill was passed, the Rajya Sabha proceedings were adjourned till Friday.
+After the Bill was passed, the Rajay Sabha proceedings were adjourned till Friday.

+Later in a series of tweets, the finance minister said the proposed law will help liberalise restrictive provisions, but at the same time provide a strong oversight mechanism for factoring ecosystem.

+''This will help amend ''the definitions of 'assignment', 'factoring business' and 'receivables', so as to bring them in consonance with international definitions, to insert a new definition of TReDS, and to empower RBI to make regulations with respect to factoring business,'' she said in another tweet.

-The Factoring Regulation Act, 2011 was enacted to provide for regulating the assignment of receivables to factors, registration of factors carrying on factoring business, and the rights and obligations of parties to the contract for assignment of receivables.
+It will allow the concerned TReDS platform to register charge directly with the Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI) on behalf of the factors using the platform, she added.
+The Factoring Regulation Act, 2011 was enacted to provide for regulating the assignment of receivables to factors, registration of factors carrying on factoring business and the rights and obligations of parties to the contract for assignment of receivables.

-Factoring is a transaction where a business entity sells its receivables from a customer to a third party which is a 'factor' for the immediate realization of funds either in part or in full.
+Factoring is a transaction where a business entity sells its receivables from a customer to a third party which is a 'factor' for immediate realisation of funds either in part or in full.

 It may include invoice discounting, recourse factoring, non-recourse factoring, collections and reverse factoring.

-The bill seeks to widen the scope of entities that can engage in the factoring business.
+The bill seeks to widen the scope of entities which can engage in factoring business.

-The Factoring Regulation (Amendment) Bill, 2020, was introduced in the Lok Sabha on September 24, 2020, to liberalize the restrictive provisions in the Act and at the same time ensure that a strong regulatory/oversight mechanism is put in place through the RBI.
+The Factoring Regulation (Amendment) Bill, 2020, was introduced in the Lok Sabha on September 24, 2020, with a view to liberalise the restrictive provisions in the Act and at the same time ensure that a strong regulatory/oversight mechanism is put in place through the RBI.
+PTI KRH DP SRY SRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)